 Firstly, there is no need to remove the skin from the tomatoes before chopping.
 This is an easy salsa recipe, and you don't need to take unnecessary steps.
 The tomato skins will cook down when you salsa is simmering on the stove.
 Coarsely slice and chop the tomatoes.
 10 cups of tomatoes is about 4-½ pounds or 2 kg.
 If there is a bit extra tomatoes or peppers, don't worry, throw it in the pot!

 Next, decide on which peppers you will use.
 The majority of the peppers are sweet peppers, and it doesn't matter which ones you choose.
 To make a colorful salsa, choose different colored sweet peppers.
 Mix it up with Red Bell Peppers, Orange Bell, Yellow Bell, and Banana Peppers.
 As long as it equals a minimum 6 cups of chopped peppers, you're good!
 And if there is extra pepper, just throw it in.

 Jalapeno Peppers are easily found everywhere and is most commonly used in salsa.
-Don't skip the canned Chipotles for the smokey rich flavor that defines the salsa.
+Don't skip the canned Chipotles in Adobo Sauce for the smokey rich flavor that defines the salsa.
 If you can't find chipotles, used 1 cup of jalapeño peppers and leave the seeds in.
 Throw all your prepared ingredients into a large stockpot except the cilantro.
 That gets added in last.
-Apple Cider Vinegar is needed for canning salsa to increase the acidity to limit bacteria from growing.
+Apple Cider Vinegar is needed for canning tomato chipotle salsa to increase the acidity to limit bacteria from growing.